 Once you accept your Canvas invitation to the ISA Essay Online Tutorial, you will have access to the ISA Essay Tutor, Dr. Kathy Garlick.
-Dr. Garlick can help insure you are communicating effectively and deploying your prior learning experience to the best advantage to show its equivalency to traditional classroom learning.
+Dr. Garlick can help ensure you are communicating effectively and deploying your prior learning experience to the best advantage to show its equivalency to traditional classroom learning.
 But like your INTD 310 writing instructor, the tutor cannot assess essays for their eventual success in earning credits through the ISA evaluation, nor can she proofread or edit your papers.
 To minimize scheduling difficulties, all tutoring is done online through the Canvas site or by email communication.
 In-person appointments with the tutor are not available.
 The ISA Essay Tutor reviews an essay only at the student’s request and essays must be submitted to the tutor by the student.

 You're welcome to visit the ISA Essay Canvas classroom and browse through the information there without any obligation to use the tutoring services.
 If you find you need help with proofreading or editing your papers beyond the services of the ISA Essay tutor, you also have access to the USF Learning Writing Center.

 Experience-based essays submitted for ISA credit must be 3,000-4,000 words (excluding the title page, bibliography, and appendices).
 Papers should be composed and submitted in MS Word.
 Students should number the pages and put their name in a header to appear on each page.
 When citing sources, students should use either the MLA or APA style (both of which will be covered in INTD 310).
 Which of these a student should choose for a particular discipline is indicated in the upper right hand corner of the page in question.
 Students are also advised to submit their papers for analysis through Turnitin to insure academic integrity.
 Any essay submission may be submitted to Turnitin at the discretion of an ISA evaluator.
-(Please see Appendix E: USF Academic Honor Code on page 126 of this handbook.)
+(Please see Appendix E: USF Academic Honor Code on page 126 in the ISA Handbook.)
 Students are required to draw on at least three substantive academic sources to receive credit.

 Students requiring help finding relevant source material should consult a USF reference librarian.
 For all essays students are required to integrate at least three academic sources from the relevant disciplinary field into the essay.
 Sources may not be merely cosmetic.
 They must come from and meaningfully engage relevant authorities in the field in which the essay is written.
 Wikipedia, for example, is a helpful place to start your research and may point you in the general direction of appropriate academic sources to consult.
 But Wikipedia itself is not an acceptable source.
 As a general rule, no more than 10% of your paper should be direct quotes.